dusanpetkovicdsaga/blog/_posts/2023-10-10-react-requests-with-use-effect.md

 From my perspective, I was always just using the useEffect hook the same way I would use the componentDidMount or componentDidUpdate lifecycle hooks back when class components were still a thing, just in a bit decoupled way, because with hooks, we can add as many effects as we need and separate our effects based on what they do or which state they need to update.
 The main problem with the way of using it I described is that useEffect is not a lifecycle hook and it's not intended to be used as one.

-A good basis for grasping what the useEffect hook is intended for is to just read the statement from the (https://react.dev/reference/react/useEffect)[official docs], which gives you a very good starting point in understanding how to use it:
+A good basis for grasping what the useEffect hook is intended for is to just read the statement from the [official docs](https://react.dev/reference/react/useEffect), which gives you a very good starting point in understanding how to use it:

 - "useEffect is a React Hook that lets you synchronize a component with an external system."